csabapalfi/awesome-pagespeed-metrics/README.md

 #### HTML bytes

 Your initial HTML document is alway number one on your critical rendering path.
-Be sure not excessively embed resources like SVGs or large amount JS or CSS.
+Be sure not to excessively embed resources like SVGs or large amount JS or CSS.
 (Some critical CSS or JS is ok, the key here is how much).

 * [Is your HTML bloated?
 A flamegraph can tell you why](https://medium.com/@csabapalfi/is-your-html-bloated-a-flamegraph-can-tell-you-why-e60e4313583c)